A Deep Dive into High Voltage Cables for EVs and Energy Storage

 3886 electric vehicle high-voltage cables - 1500V

-High Voltage and Efficiency High-voltage cables used in energy storage cabinets must withstand high voltage while ensuring efficient power transmission to maintain the system's performance.
+1. High Voltage & Transmission Efficiency: High-voltage cables in energy storage cabinets must sustain high voltage loads while maintaining peak transmission efficiency to ensure overall BESS performance.

 Good Gi manufactures high-voltage cables that meet the UL 3820 and UL 3886 certification standards.
 The UL certification number for Good Gi is E538616.
 Led by Underwriters Laboratories (UL), these standards have strict safety and performance requirements to ensure the stability and reliability of the cables during use.
 The testing standards for UL 3820 and UL 3886 are provided below: